-1. Without prejudice to the provisions of applicable mandatory arbitration law, the arbitral tribunal shall determine the manner in which and the time limits within which the proceedings will be conducted, with due observance of any arrangements between the parties in that regard and the provisions of these Rules and having regard to the circumstances of the arbitration.

-2. The arbitral tribunal shall treat the parties equally.
-The arbitral tribunal shall give the parties the opportunity mutually to set out and explain their positions and to comment on each other's positions and on all documents and other information brought to the attention of the arbitral tribunal during the proceedings.

-3. The arbitral tribunal shall guard against unreasonable delay of the proceedings and, if necessary, at the request of a party or of its own motion, take measures.

-4. At any stage of the proceedings, at the request of a party or of its own motion, the arbitral tribunal may hold a meeting with the parties to discuss the course of the proceedings and/or further determine the disputed points of fact and law.

-5. If a party fails to wholly or partially satisfy any provision mentioned in Section Four or any order, decision or measure of the arbitral tribunal under the provisions of Section Four, the arbitral tribunal may draw any conclusions from such failure that it considers appropriate.

-6. Each party may appear in the proceedings in person, or be represented by a practising lawyer or by a representative expressly authorised in writing for this purpose.
-Each party may be assisted by any persons of its choice.

-7. If the parties have not determined the place of arbitration by agreement, such place shall, as soon as possible, be determined by the arbitral tribunal and communicated to the parties and to the administrator.

-8. The arbitral tribunal may hold hearings, deliberate and hear witnesses and experts at any place, within or outside the Netherlands, it considers appropriate.
+- 1. Without prejudice to the provisions of applicable mandatory arbitration law, the arbitral tribunal shall determine the manner in which and the time limits within which the proceedings will be conducted, with due observance of any arrangements between the parties in that regard and the provisions of these Rules and having regard to the circumstances of the arbitration. - 2.
+The arbitral tribunal shall treat the parties equally.
+The arbitral tribunal shall give the parties the opportunity mutually to set out and explain their positions and to comment on each other's positions and on all documents and other information brought to the attention of the arbitral tribunal during the proceedings. - 3.
+The arbitral tribunal shall guard against unreasonable delay of the proceedings and, if necessary, at the request of a party or of its own motion, take measures. - 4.
+At any stage of the proceedings, at the request of a party or of its own motion, the arbitral tribunal may hold a meeting with the parties to discuss the course of the proceedings and/or further determine the disputed points of fact and law. - 5.
+If a party fails to wholly or partially satisfy any provision mentioned in Section Four or any order, decision or measure of the arbitral tribunal under the provisions of Section Four, the arbitral tribunal may draw any conclusions from such failure that it considers appropriate. - 6.
+Each party may appear in the proceedings in person, or be represented by a practising lawyer or by a representative expressly authorised in writing for this purpose.
+Each party may be assisted by any persons of its choice. - 7.
+The place of arbitration shall be The Hague, the Netherlands. - 8.
+The arbitral tribunal may hold hearings, deliberate and hear witnesses and experts at any place, within or outside the

+Netherlands, it considers appropriate.
 Except in the events provided for in Articles 26(2) and 31, hearings shall be held in the presence of the full arbitral tribunal.

-9. If the arbitral tribunal consists of multiple arbitrators, procedural matters of minor importance may be decided by the chair of the arbitral tribunal.

-10. Instead of a personal appearance of a witness, an expert or a party, the arbitral tribunal may determine that the relevant person have direct contact with the arbitral tribunal and, insofar as applicable, with others by electronic means.
+- 9. If the arbitral tribunal consists of multiple arbitrators, procedural matters of minor importance may be decided by the chair of the arbitral tribunal. - 10.
+Instead of a personal appearance of a witness, an expert or a party, the arbitral tribunal may determine that the relevant person have direct contact with the arbitral tribunal and, insofar as applicable, with others by electronic means.
 The arbitral tribunal shall determine, in consultation with those concerned, which electronic means shall be used to this end and in which manner this shall occur.